IreneLopezM/Password-access-system-implemented-in-Arduino/README.md

 <br>

 > ### 2.4 Python
-1. Download the .py and .db files
+1. Download the "python" folder.
-2. In the terminal, run the "main.py" file `python main.py`
+2. In the terminal, run the "main.py" file. `python main.py`

 <br>